nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 ```

 `$CI_COMMIT_TAG` is the name of the tag, eg. `v1.2.0`.
-And not that this step only runs on `tags`
+So, it doesn't mean that this step only runs on `tags`

 after passing this build stage on a tag, see the registry section on your gitlab to make sure the image has been built with the expected tag.

-Be careful that you said to run on master or except master in last steps so many of them will run on `tags`.
+Be careful you said to run on master or except master in last steps so many of them will run on `tags`.
 You need to exclude them from tags to prevent running them on tagging a version.
-Add this to all last steps
+Add this to all last steps.
 ```yml
   except:
     - tags